OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 ## Create a new CSV Mapper

 In menu _Data_, select the submenu _Ingestion_, and on the right menu select _CSV Mappers_.
-You are presented with a list of all mappers set in the platform.
+You are presented with a list of all the mappers set in the platform.
 Note that you can delete or update any mapper from the context menu via the burger button beside each mapper.

 Click on the button __+__ in the bottom-right corner to add a new Mapper.